KD3821/KD3821/README.md

 ### Hi!
 I am Denis! 👋

-- 🚀 I’m currently learning how to develop web apps by using Python Django & Django REST framework & Vue.js 🪐
+- 🚀 I’m currently learning how to develop web apps by using Python Django & Django REST framework & FastAPI 🪐
-- 💻 Since recently I'm working on my own web app for accounting 📉
+- 💻 Since recently I'm working on my own web app for tickets service with billing features 📉
 - 👯 Me and my colleagues do full-stack web development jobs for different customers 👈

 Please feel free to contact me via: